Tembryo/semiautomated-messaging-system/README.md

 ##Internals

 Emails are generated as FirstName.LastName@company.com
-Optionall, if a domain for the company has been specified, it will be FirstName.LastName@domain
+Optionall, if a domain for the company has been specified, FirstName.LastName@domain is used.
 All special characters are removed, last names/company names are reduced to only their first part (separated by whitespace).

 Contact states: